adityaiiitr/scraperxyz-telegram-bot/readme.md

-# ShoutToLearn Telegram Bot
+# scraperxyz Telegram Bot

-A Telegram bot to search for content on the `ShoutToLearn` website and display results.
+A Telegram bot to search for content on the `scraperxyz` website and display results.

 ## Features:

-- Web scraping to fetch search results from `ShoutToLearn`.
+- Web scraping to fetch search results from `scraperxyz`.
 - Command-based interactions.
-- Provides information about ShoutToLearn's content for both ICSE and ISC.
+- Provides information about scraperxyz's content for both ICSE and ISC.
 - Contact details for the admin.
-- Links to ShoutToLearn's social media handles.
+- Links to scraperxyz's social media handles.

 ## Commands: